yannikmotzet/bagman/README.md

 database_uri: http://localhost:9200
 ```

-Additionally, specify the `database_tabl` field in `config.yaml` to define the Elasticsearch index name:
+Additionally, specify the `database_name` field in `config.yaml` to define the Elasticsearch index name:
 ```yaml
 database_name: your_index_name
 ```